This article is continued from the previous page… Click here to jump Back to the Beginning.

 If the battery dies the combination is remembered because it is stored inside the safe.
 The electronics which hold the combination and the motor/solenoid that actuates the lock deadbolt are also protected by the relocker and anti-drill hard plate.

-On a non-UL 768 rated electronic lock, the manufacturer may have decided to save money by building the lock electronics into the keypad so it actually can be hotwired.
+On a non-UL 768 rated electronic lock, the manufacturer may have decided to save money by building the lock electronics into the keypad so it can actually be hotwired.
 Or the combination electronics not be protected by the hard plate so that it is possible to drill a hole and grab the solenoid or motor wires and hotwire them directly.

 Even if no one ever tries to break into your non-rated keypad lock, the keypad will be cheaply made and wear out fast.
 Electronic locks aren’t as reliable as mechanical locks period, so get the best rating you can if you get an electronic lock.